Medical Leaves and Administrative Actions

 Procedure for Re-enrollment from a Medical Leave of Absence

 When choosing to return, students should remain mindful that:

 - In reviewing requests for return from medical leave, we look for evidence that the issues that led to your inability to perform have been addressed.
 Specifically, evidence that you have maintained stability and demonstrated follow-through with treatment for a sufficient period of time to enable you to be a successful student.
 Additionally, evidence of productive functioning (i.e., employment, volunteerism, etc.) is looked upon favorably.
 In order to be approved for return, you must have complied with any recommendations given to you for treatment at the time of your medical leave.

 - If you are planning to live on campus, please note that on-campus housing is limited and is not guaranteed for students returning from medical leaves of absence.
 Although students returning from medical leaves receive priority for housing, there is no guarantee that housing will be provided.
 Therefore, it is in your best interest to complete your return as close to the above dates as possible.
 Students returning from leave should explore off-campus options in case campus housing is unavailable.
-Please contact the Office of Community Engagement at (914) 251-6320 for specific information related to on-campus housing.
+Please contact the Office of Residential and Student Life at (914) 251-6320 for specific information related to on-campus housing.

 - If you have not returned from or re-applied to extend your medical leave, you will be administratively withdrawn from the college after one year and will need to apply for readmission to the college if you choose to return at a later date.

 Change in student status